Policies & Procedures

 Application Materials

-Upon receipt, all materials become the property of UIUC.
+Upon receipt, all materials become the property of University of Illinois Urbana-Champaign.
 The university will not return or copy materials for applicants or students.

 Paper Copies